For An Increase in Faith

 I would like to start off this post by recommending a YouTube video.
 The weirdest thing happened to me this week when I played it on my phone.
 The volume on my phone kept going down.
 Each time, I would turn it back up, the volume would automatically turn down low, close to being silent, until I intervened and turned it back up.
 I started praying to God to protect me, calling on the name of Jesus.
 I probably asked for the intercession of Mary (this is becoming a habit) and St. Catherine (I was watching a video about her, so it makes sense), and it desisted after a short while.
 All in all, I relied on God to do the fighting.
 I did not have to restart my phone or change any settings on it, so it was a very weird thing.
 This happened on Tuesday night in my bedroom.
 It is God’s grace that I felt no fear, instead, I was ready to fight through the only way I really know how to, through prayer.
 The video is titled “The Apostle of the Blood of Christ: St. Catherine of Siena”.
 Here is the link, go and watch: The Apostle of the Blood of Christ: St. Catherine of Siena

 St. Catherine of Siena is my patron saint.
 When I chose the name Catherine for my confirmation name, I did not realize what I was doing.
 I just thought the name to be a pretty name.
 That was until recently, maybe last year, that I learnt about her, and I found myself relating to her experiences, one of which is her extreme fasts when she was just young.
 I have a weird relationship with food.
 When I was maybe 12 or 13, I started rigorous fasts from food, not for good religious purposes unfortunately, but to lose weight because I was called “fat”.
-I would go 24 hours without eating and I did not feel hunger, but would only come to know when I realised I had forgotten to eat.
+There were times when I went for long hours—once I remember even a full 24 hours—without eating because I simply forgot.
 When I did eat, I ate ridiculously tiny portions, maybe once a day, coupled with a small snack (cheese balls).
 While it was a rather bad reason that caused me to engage in this, I cannot deny when I look back, that as a child I had so much discipline, a grace and a gift from God.

 4 years ago, I came to the recognition through the study of the Bible, that nothing happens without God knowing or allowing it to happen and everything that happens is ultimately for the glory of His name, that is, for good.
 Isaiah 45 tells this bit very clearly.
 I learnt that it is pointless to be mad at God or to fight God and as much as we are important to Him, as much as we are loved by Him, we are nothing.
 I recognised that this is hard to accept but I believe acceptance of these things is key to managing anxiety.